 Saturday, October 5 A Revolution in Baking: Christopher Ludwick and Colonial Gingerbread Tasting Location: Historic Sugartown, Malvern, Pa. our program co-sponsor Speaker: Niel De Marino, the Georgian Baker

-Sunday, December 7 HFSDV's 25th Anniversary Party & The Foods of the Centennial International Exhibition of 18976 and Their Legacy Location: Joseph Ambler Inn Speaker: William Woys Weaver, food historian, author of 16 books and HFSDV's first president
+Saturday, December 7 HFSDV's 25th Anniversary Party & The Foods of the Centennial International Exhibition of 18976 and Their Legacy Location: Joseph Ambler Inn Speaker: William Woys Weaver, food historian, author of 16 books and HFSDV's first president